 The Section 504 regulation at 34 C.F.R. § 104.8(a) requires recipients to provide notice of the employee designated to coordinate its efforts to comply with Section 504.
-It further requires recipients to notify participants, beneficiaries, applicants, employees and unions or professional organizations holding collective bargaining or professional agreements with the recipient that the recipient does not discriminate on the basis of disability in violation of Section 504.
+If a recipient designates more than one Section 504 coordinator, its notice should describe each coordinator's responsibilities and designate one coordinator as having ultimate oversight responsibility.
+The Section 504 regulation further requires recipients to notify participants, beneficiaries, applicants, employees and unions or professional organizations holding collective bargaining or professional agreements with the recipient that the recipient does not discriminate on the basis of disability in violation of Section 504.
 If a recipient publishes or uses recruitment materials or publications containing general information that it makes available to participants, beneficiaries, applicants, or employees, it shall include in those materials or publications a statement of the nondiscrimination policy.
 Similarly, the Title II regulation, at 35 C.F.R. § 35.106, requires public entities to make available to applicants, participants, beneficiaries, and other interested persons information regarding Title II and its applicability to the services, programs, or activities of the public entity, and make such information available to them in such manner as the entity finds necessary to apprise such persons of the protections against discrimination afforded to them by Title II.